 If you're frantically trying to figure out how to get rid of fruit flies quickly and organically, you've come to the right place.
 Personally, when we notice pest problems in our own homes (silverfish, we're looking at you), we immediately prioritize the issue and would do just about anything to solve it.
-But there's no need to panic.
-Unlike other unwanted house guests, fruit flies are pretty benign.
-That being said, they're quite the nuisance and can become a sanitation issue if not addressed early.
+However, unlike other unwanted house guests, fruit flies are pretty benign.
+That said, they're quite a nuisance and can become a sanitation issue if not addressed early.

 Apple Cider Vinegar Trap

 For this method, you'll need a container, dish soap, water, sugar, and apple cider vinegar.
 Pour two tablespoons of vinegar, one tablespoon of sugar, a few drops of soap, and a liter of water into your container.
 Then mix all of your ingredients together.
 Once your concoction is ready, place it in the area where the gnats are swarming.